The Full-Body Wag: Excitement

 Wagging to the Left: Stress or Anxiety

 Just as a right-leaning wag can signal positive emotions, a tail leaning more to the left can indicate stress or anxiety.
-Vallortigara’s study found that when dogs saw something intimidating, such as an aggressive, unfamiliar dog, their tails wagged toward the left side of their body.
-This checks out, as the brain’s right hemisphere controls the left side of the body and is associated with processing “withdrawal” feelings of fear, sadness, and heightened alertness.
+Vallortigara and his colleagues found that when dogs saw something intimidating, such as an aggressive, unfamiliar dog, their tails wagged toward the left side of their body.
+This supports lateralization theory, as the brain’s right hemisphere controls the left side of the body and is associated with processing “withdrawal” feelings of fear, sadness, and heightened alertness.

 A Tucked-In Tail Wag: Submission or Nervousness